fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 tailscale serve --bg --tcp 445 tcp://localhost:445
 ```

 Now with the Tailscale client installed on my Android phone, and toggling it on as VPN, I can access my home network on the go.
-I have <a href="/blog/pihole-anywhere-tailscale/" target="_blank">Pi-Hole running on a Libre Potato</a> that acts as the DNS server for the Tailnet, so I get ariel blocking on the go too.
+I have [Pi-Hole running on a Libre Potato](/blog/pihole-anywhere-tailscale/) that acts as the DNS server for the Tailnet, so I get ariel blocking on the go too.

 ## Other homelab things

 Most everything I self-host is on this one server, but I do have some other things going on.
-I have two free-tier Oracle E.2micro instances that I connect to via Tailscale.
-One is used to <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="home-server-expose-plex-tailscale">allow secure remote access to Plex by other users</a>, the other runs <a href="/blog/pihole-anywhere-tailscale/" target="_blank" data-umami-event="home-server-pihole-anywhere-tailscale">Pi-Hole as DNS for the entire tailnet</a>, including my phone when I'm not home.
+I have two free-tier Oracle Cloud Infrastructure E.2 Micro instances that I connect to via Tailscale.
+One is used to [allow secure remote access to Plex by other users](/blog/expose-plex-tailscale-vps/), the other runs Pi-Hole as DNS for the entire tailnet</a>, including my phone when I'm not home.
+(I also have an Ampere A1 Flex Arm-based instance using the resource limits of 4 OCPUs and 24 GB memory, where I test out some stuff.)

 I have a ZimaBoard running a local instance of Pi-Hole for my tailnet, but it's usually off because I prefer to use the free Oracle VM.
 (I may flash OpenWRT onto the ZimaBoard and turn it into a Tailscale travel router.)
 In addition I have two Libre Sweet Potato SBCs that used to run my home instances of Pi-Hole, but are just sitting in a drawer unused for now.